R0quef0rt/corebox/README.md

 - Setup reverse proxy
 - Make a default landing page w/ links to all running apps
 - Add a shared .vscode configuration to repo
-- "DEVBOX" on the landing page should display the hostname of the machine
+- "CoreBox" on the landing page should display the hostname of the machine
 - Random phrase generator below title
 - Grafana, Prometheus, Alerts